Novelty in Nature: Scientific and Philosophical Understanding of Flux and Change in the Natural World

 Karin Oberg (Harvard University), Robert Koons, (University of Texas), Fr.
 Nicanor Austriaco, (Providence College), Marissa March (University of Pennsylvania), Fr.
 James Brent, OP, (Pontifical Faculty of the Immaculate Conception), Thomas McLaughlin (St. John Vianny Theological Seminary), Matthew Gaetano (Hillsdale College), Dr. Brian Carl (Pontifical Faculty of the Immaculate Conception).

-Professional scientists, graduate students and advanced undergraduates in the sciences or philosophy who are interested in attending the symposium should keep an eye out for applications, which will open early spring, 2019.
+Professional scientists, graduate students and advanced undergraduates in the sciences or philosophy who are interested in attending the symposium should submit and application.
+All submissions are currently being placed on our waiting list.
+Each applicant will be notified if space becomes available.